dawg/dawg/README.md

 Learning to use a DAW is often a painful process, even for experienced users.
 Additionally, the UI/UX in modern DAWs are  often lacking.
 We aim to change this by levering the web technology that is available today and focusing on the UI/UX during planning and development.

 #### Collaboration
 Music can be an  incredibly collaborative process.
-When two individuals are in the same room, collaboration is easy; however, this is often not possible as collaborators are often geographically separated.
+When two individuals are in the same room, collaboration is easy; however this is often not possible as collaborators are often geographically separated.
 By taking advantage of the real-time collaboration technology available today, we hope to enable producers and musicians to simultaneously collaborate, even when they are located on different continents.

 #### Machine Learning
 With the advent of machine learning technology, several manual processes, such as vocal separation or audio to MIDI transcription, have the possibility to be completely automated.
 We aim to take advantage of this research to provide cutting-edge technology to musicians and producers today.